 Platform as a Service (SAP PaaS)

-SAP has provided with the SCP (SAP Cloud Platform) a PaaS designed to assist SAP products integration, development, and business innovations.
+SAP has provided with the SCP (SAP Cloud Platform) a PaaS designed to assist SAP product integration, development, and business innovations.

-Innovate with applications: The SCP allows to create and integrate new solutions efficiently using leading technologies like machine learning, artificial intelligence, internet of things, and predictive analysis.
+Innovate with applications: the SCP allows for creating and integrating new solutions efficiently using leading technologies, like machine learning, artificial intelligence, internet of things, and predictive analysis.